-If you wish to switch sections, simply start attending the section you wish to join.
+For the first week, please go to the discussion & lab you are enrolled in.
+You If you wish to switch sections later, there will be a form that you can fill out to request a switch.
 You do not need to update your section on Bear Facts.
-Seating priority will be given to people who are officially enrolled in a section, but we will all do our best to accommodate your wishes.
+Seating priority will be given to people who are officially http://cs61a.org/articles/about.html enrolled in a section, but we will all do our best to accommodate your wishes.